Riverscapes/RaveAddIn/docs/dotnetack.md

 ## Funding

 RAVE development has been funded primarily by the [Bureau of Land Management](https://www.blm.gov/montana-dakotas) and [Anabranch Solutions](http://anabranchsolutions.com).
-BLM has supproted the development of ArcRAVE & WebRAVE.
+BLM has supported the development of ArcRAVE & WebRAVE.
 This support has been through co-operative agreements between BLM and Utah State University, with subawards to North Arrow Research.
 <!---
 [![RC_Black](https://rave.riverscapes.xyz/assets/images/logos/blm.png)](https://www.blm.gov/montana-dakotas)--->